 What is SSE?

 Security service edge (SSE), as defined by Gartner, is a convergence of cloud-centric security capabilities to facilitate secure access to the web, cloud services, and private applications.
-SSE can be considered a subset of the secure access service edge (SASE) framework with its architecture squarely focused on security services without the network services such as SD-WAN and sometimes also the Firewall as a service.
+SSE can be considered a subset of the secure access service edge (SASE) framework with its architecture squarely focused on security services without the network services such as Software-defined networking and SD-WAN and sometimes also the Firewall as a service.

 The secure service edge comprises three core services: